The Human-Animal Bond has never been stronger!

 • Leave the TV or radio on, with soft music in the background (classical is best).
 Remember that your dog’s hearing is far more acute than yours, so turn the volume down to a peaceful level.

 • Start conditioning your dog with treats and praise when they are acting calm.
 To begin desensitizing your dog to your absence, leave the house for short periods.
-When you return, wait for their so-excited-to-see-you-again reaction to quell before you fuss and fawn over them (which is our natural reaction when greeted by our overly excited friends).
+When you return, wait for their so-excited-to-see-you-again reaction to quell before you fuss and fawn over them.
 Walk past them, turn your back and as soon as they settle down, reward their chill behavior with treats and praise.

 • Leave an old t-shirt or other personal item lying around for your dog to sniff and remember you while you are temporarily away.